Worm Castings: Nature’s Tiny Footballs of Glory

 ✨ Football-shaped nuggets of soil magic

-Why They’re So Powerful
+Why They Are So Powerful

 Imagine your soil is a sleepy town.
 Now imagine worm castings show up like: A marching band A food truck festival And a construction crew All at once.
 That’s what happens underground.
 Everyone talks about the “big three” nutrients.
 But you know who quietly runs the underground world?
 The trace minerals.
 Worm castings contain over 60 micronutrients and trace elements — and while plants only need them in tiny amounts, without them… everything falls apart.
 Think of trace minerals like vitamins for your plants.
 You don’t need a bucket of vitamin C. But try living without it.
 Let’s meet some of the unsung heroes hiding in those tiny footballs of glory: